 Capital Gain Treatment.
-If you receive a lump sum distribution and you were born before January 1, 1936, and you were a participant in the Plan before 1974, you may elect to have the part of your payment that is attributable to your pre- 1974 participation in the Plan taxed as long-term capital gain at a rate of 20%.
+If you receive a lump sum distribution and you were born before January 1, 1936, and you were a participant in the Plan before 1974, you may elect to have the part of your payment that is attributable to your pre-1974 participation in the Plan taxed as long-term capital gain at a rate of 20%.

 There are other limits on the special tax treatment for lump sum distributions.
 For example, you can generally elect this special tax treatment only once in your lifetime, and the election applies to all lump sum distributions that you receive in that same year.
 You may not elect this special tax treatment if you rolled amounts into this Plan from a 403 (b) tax-sheltered annuity contract, a governmental 457 plan, or an IRA not originally attributable to a qualified employer plan.
-If you have previously rolled over a distribution from this Plan (or certain other similar plans of the employer), you cannot use this special averaging treatment for later payments from the Plan.
-If you roll over your payment to a traditional IRA, governmental 457 plan, or 403(b) tax-sheltered annuity, you will not be able to use special tax treatment for later payments from that IRA, plan, or annuity.
+If you have previously rolled over a distribution from this Plan (or certain other similar plans of the employe1t you cannot use this special averaging treatment for later payments from the Plan.
+If you roll over your payment to a traditional IRA, governmental 457 plan, or 403(b) tax-sheltered annuity.
 Also, if you roll over only a portion of your payment to a traditional IRA, governmental 457 plan, or 403(b) tax-sheltered annuity, this special tax treatment is not available for the rest of the payment.
 See IRS Form 4972 for additional information on lump sum distributions and how you elect the special tax treatment.